-3 Simple Ways to Prevent Shoulder Pain
+3 Ways to Help Prevent Shoulder Pain

 The shoulder is the most mobile joint in the body.
 With such an extensive range of motion, it allows athletes to perform incredible actions like serving a tennis ball or pitching a baseball at ultra-high speeds and launching a football down the entire length of the field.
 Unfortunately, this ability also comes at a price, as spending too much time working the shoulder can lead to pain.

 Anyone who performs lot of overhead motions repeatedly over a long period of time is at a high risk for experiencing shoulder pain, and up to 10% of the population deals with it at least once.
 Athletes like swimmers, tennis players, baseball pitchers and quarterbacks as well as people who paint, hang curtains or lift objects as their occupation commonly experience shoulder pain.
 Your shoulder may be hurting for a variety of reasons.
 Here are 3 simple tips to prevent shoulder pain:

 Strengthen your shoulder daily with the scapular stabilizing exercise

 Strengthening the muscles that support the shoulder helps increase the stability of the shoulder joint, which will reduce the chances of pain developing.
 To perform the scapular stabilizing exercise:

 - Lie face down with a pillow under your stomach and rest your forehead on the floor